 Q. Can I get COVID-19 from my pet or other animals?

 A. Based on the limited information available to date, the risk of pets spreading the virus that causes COVID-19 in people is considered to be low.
-At this time, there is no evidence that animals play a significant role in spreading the virus that causes COVID-19.
-A small number of pet cats and dogs have been reported to be infected with the virus that causes COVID-19 in several countries, including the United States.
+A very small number of pet cats and dogs have been reported to be infected with the virus that causes COVID-19 in several countries, including the United States.
 Most of these pets became sick after having close contact with a person with COVID-19.